(updated March, 2017)

 The engineering program at College of San Mateo prepares students to transfer with junior standing to bachelor's degree programs in engineering.
 At most schools, students will transfer into a specific engineering department (e.g., civil engineering, mechanical engineering, electrical engineering).
 Engineering 100 (Introduction to Engineering) provides an overview of the different engineering majors.
-Additional information is available through:
+Additional information is available through www.assist.org and the websites of transfer schools.

-Because requirements vary among majors and transfer schools, students should work closely with an advisor throughout their time at CSM and should check ASSIST (statewide transfer information, www.assist.org) and the web site of the department and school to which they plan to transfer.
-The basic transfer requirements are described below.
-Students or advisors with questions about engineering should contact Laura Demsetz at (650) 574-6617, email@example.com, or www.smccd.edu/accounts/demsetz.
+Because requirements vary among majors and transfer schools, students should work closely with a counselor throughout their time at CSM and should check ASSIST (statewide transfer information, www.assist.org) and the web site of the department and school to which they plan to transfer.
+The basic transfer requirements are described below and in this Engineering Transfer Presentation.

 This is longest sequence of courses for most engineering students.
 Engineering programs at four-year schools assume that students are prepared to take calculus in their freshman year.
 At CSM, students can take the full sequence of math leading up to Calculus.
 Of course, this means that the engineering transfer requirements will take longer than 2 years to complete.